Waaatza/pimcore-vscode/README.md

-# Symfony for VSCode
+# Pimcore for VSCode

-This extension aims to help developing Symfony2+ projects, by providing basic autocompletion and visualization of the Symfony container.
+This extension aims to help developing Pimcore projects, by providing basic autocompletion and visualization of the Symfony container.

 ![Autocomplete](media/autocomplete.gif)